unum-cloud/usearch/README.md

 ## Memory Efficiency, Downcasting, and Quantization

 Training a quantization model and dimension-reduction is a common approach to accelerate vector search.
-Those, however, aren't always reliable, can significantly affect the statistical properties of your data, and require regular adjustments if your distribution shifts.
+Those, however, are only sometimes reliable, can significantly affect the statistical properties of your data, and require regular adjustments if your distribution shifts.

 ![USearch uint40_t support](assets/usearch-neighbor-types.png)

 Instead, we have focused on high-precision arithmetic over low-precision downcasted vectors.
-The same index, and it's `add` and `search` operations will automatically down-cast or up-cast between `f32_t`, `f16_t`, `f64_t`, and `f8_t` representations, even if hardware doesn't natively support it.
+The same index, and `add` and `search` operations will automatically down-cast or up-cast between `f32_t`, `f16_t`, `f64_t`, and `f8_t` representations, even if the hardware doesn't natively support it.
-Continuing the topic memory-efficiency, we provide a `uint40_t` to allow collection with over 4B+ vectors, without having to allocate 8 bytes for every neighbor reference in the proximity graph.
+Continuing the topic of memory-efficiency, we provide a `uint40_t` to allow collection with over 4B+ vectors without allocating 8 bytes for every neighbor reference in the proximity graph.

 ## View Larger Indexes from Disk

-To maximize indexing speed and minimize serving costs modern search system would often suggest using different servers.
+Modern search systems often suggest using different servers to maximize indexing speed and minimize serving costs.
 Memory-optimized for the first task, and storage-optimized for the second, if the index can be served from external memory, which USearch can.

 |          |    To Build     |        To Serve        |